Appendix: Config Format Reference

 a_value[anything]_bHow to Use ANT Path Patterns in Config Files

-Starting from plugin version 1.3.6, ANT path patterns can be used in config expressions for more flexible matching.
+Starting from plugin version 1.3.6, ANT path patterns can be used in data expressions for more flexible matching.
 ANT expressions are identified by prefix: ant: for case-sensitive, ant.i: for case-insensitive.

 ANT path patterns support the following wildcards: